Max Planck Institute for Polymer Research

 Assembling Bioactive Architectures In Situ

-Konrad studied Biomedical Chemistry at the Johannes Gutenberg University in Mainz (Germany) and received his master’s degree in 2019.
-During his time as a master student he joined the group of Prof. Damien Thévenin at Lehigh University, Bethlehem (USA) as a pre-doctoral research fellow and worked on the targeting of cancer cells using pH-responsive peptides.
-For his Master thesis Konrad joined BioNTech RNA Pharmaceuticals in Mainz (Germany) under supervision of Dr. Heinrich Haas.
-The thesis focused on the development of lipid- and polymer-based nanoparticles for delivery of mRNA into cells.
-Konrad started his PhD in the group of Prof. Tanja Weil in May 2020 and works on strategies for controlled intracellular assemblies of bioactive architectures.
+Konrad studied Biomedical Chemistry at Johannes Gutenberg University in Mainz (Germany) and completed his Master's degree in 2019.
+During his time as a master's student, he worked in the group of Prof. Damien Thévenin at Lehigh University, Bethlehem (USA) as a Pre-Doctoral Research Fellow, funded by a PROMOS scholarship, and focused on the targeted treatment of cancer cells using pH-responsive peptides.
+For his master's thesis, Konrad worked in the RNA Pharmaceuticals department at BioNTech in Mainz (Germany) under the supervision of Dr. Heinrich Haas.
+As part of this work, he focused on the development of lipid- and polymer-based nanoparticles for the transport of mRNA into cells.
+Konrad started his PhD in May 2020 in the group of Prof. Tanja Weil and is working on strategies for controlled intracellular assembly of bioactive architectures.